 That said, Natural Cycles wants to move away from scattergun press coverage.
 “As we’ve seen, it goes very up and down.
 It’s very hard to predict or control – a little bit like Russian Roulette,” says Berglund.

 In Sweden, the company ran a lot of campaigns with social media influencers.
 It has also run two TV commercials.
-On both occasions, the ads led to a media backlash.
+On both occasions, the ads led to a media backlash and even more negative press.

 “That was not the best decision,” Berglund reflects.
 “TV reaches very broadly, it’s really not targeted at all.
 So that’s when we learned that going for a broad channel, like TV, is not the best.”